CG Thermal introduces Material and Design Upgrades to Graphite Heat Exchangers

 Tubesheet and sealing technology

 As mentioned before, the tubes in a graphite heat exchanger are cemented into the tubesheet.
 In order to compensate for the differential in expansion rates between the graphite bundle and the steel shell, a floating tubesheet with shell side packing gland is utilized.
 CG Thermal has available a proprietary o-ring design which eliminates the cementing process and makes maintenance quick, inexpensive, and easily accomplished on site.
 This design uses two stationary tube sheets instead of the graphite floating tubesheet, eliminating the need for the packing gland.
+This new feature is just one of our material and design upgrades to graphite heat exchangers

 The o-ring is entirely self-contained by a tube nut which is tightened down, compressing the o-ring and keeping it stationary between two back-up rings.
 This design allows for the tubes to expand and contract independent of the shell eliminating excessive tensile and compression loads across the tubes that may occur in graphite cemented designs.